 Answer: (A) an ineluctable and (F) merely denouement

-If district boundaries are designed to protect incumbents —that is, those already in office—then victory for those incumbents should be close to assured or inevitable.
-Ineluctable is synonymous with these words.
+If district boundaries are designed to protect incumbents —that is, those already in office—then victory for those incumbents should be assured or inevitable.
+“Ineluctable” is synonymous with these words.
 Invidious means “causing envy” and plangent means “full of lamentation,” neither of which is as well supported as the credited response.
 The second blank comes after a couple of transition words.
-The first is of course, which might sound like the passage is continuing in the same direction, but here indicates a change of direction: The author is conceding that sometimes incumbents face challenges.
-The second, Nevertheless, also changes direction, meaning that the passage has returned to where it started, arguing that elections are essentially decided before they begin.
+The first, is of course, which might sound like the passage is continuing in the same direction, but here indicates a change of direction: The author is conceding that sometimes incumbents face challenges.
+The Second, Nevertheless, also changes direction, meaning that the passage has returned to where it started, arguing that elections are essentially decided before they begin.
 That is what merely denouement means.
 Seldom nugatory means rarely inconsequential, which is the opposite of what the passage calls for; remarkably contentious is wrong for the same reason, as that phrase would indicate that the general election is fiercely contested.

 Sentence Equivalence questions consist of one sentence with six answer choices.
 Your job is to choose the two answer choices that logically complete the sentence.